 - 1/2 of juice from jar of cherries (very sweet)

 - Place all ingredients in a saucepan.
 Heat and reduce.
 You want a syrupy texture but not too thick or too thin.

 - Adjust ingredients as needed

 When you approach the last 30 minutes of cooking, remove the ham from the oven.
-You may need to drain more liquid from the pan with first.
-Use a knife to score the fatty top of the ham making a crisscross pattern.
-Just the fat on the top not the meat.
+You may need to drain more liquid from the pan first.
+Use a sharp knife to score the fatty top of the ham making a crisscross pattern.
+Just the fat on the top–not the meat.
 This will allow the glaze to seep into the ham.

-Place four sliced pineapples on top of ham and secure with toothpicks.
+Place four sliced pineapples on top of the ham and secure with toothpicks.
 Place one cherry in the center of each pineapple and secure with toothpicks.
 Feel free to add more if you like.
 Pour most of the glaze over the ham.
-It’s OK to cover the fruit to caramelize them.
+It’s OK to cover the fruit with glaze to caramelize it.

 Place ham back in the oven uncovered and bake for 30 minutes.
-It may need some additional time if the glaze has not set on it.
+It may need some additional time if the glaze has not set on the ham.
 Use any remaining glaze as you see fit during this final baking time.

-Remove your ham from the oven and let it rest lightly covered for about 15 minutes.
+Finally, remove your ham from the oven and let it rest lightly covered with foil for about 15 minutes.
 Use the carving instructions for assistance.

-Tip: For a family of 3, carving from the sides will give you plenty of ham to serve.
+Tips: For a family of 3, carving from the sides will give you plenty of ham to serve.
 The longer the ham stays on the bone, the moister it will be.
-Don’t carve up the whole ham all at once unless you are serving a large group.
-Also, the bottom of the ham that has been been sitting in the juices the whole time will be sweeter but not as moist.
+Don’t carve up the whole ham all at once unless you are serving a larger group.
+Also, the bottom of the ham that has been sitting in the juices the whole time will be sweeter but perhaps not as moist as the other portions.